 November 22, 2004 - Mass protests sweep the country, with demonstrators wearing orange, Yushchenko’s campaign color.
-Activists Paraska Korolyuk and Yulia Tymoshenko become prominent figures of the pro-Western Orange Revolution.
+Activist Yulia Tymoshenko becomes a prominent figure of the pro-Western Orange Revolution.

 December 26, 2004 - Yushchenko wins the election with about 52% of the vote and is sworn in as president a month later.

-briefly cuts off natural gas supplies to Ukraine.
+January 2006 - Russian energy monopoly Gazprom briefly cuts off natural gas supplies to Ukraine.

 December 18, 2007 - Tymoshenko returns as prime minister.

-Gazprom again cuts off supplies of natural gas to Ukraine over a payment dispute.
+January 2009 - Gazprom again cuts off supplies of natural gas to Ukraine over a payment dispute.

 January 17, 2010 - Presidential elections are held.
-President Yushchenko receives only 5% of the vote.
+Yushchenko receives only 5% of the vote.
 Yanukovych receives 35% and Tymoshenko receives 25%, necessitating a run-off.

-February 14, 2010 - In the presidential run-off, Yanukovych wins 48.95% of the vote to Tymoshenko’s 45.47%.
+February 14, 2010 - In the run-off, Yanukovych wins 48.95% of the vote to Tymoshenko’s 45.47%.
 Tymoshenko alleges fraud and is openly critical of Yanukovych.
 She loses her position as prime minister in March.

-Ukraine’s parliament abandons plans to join NATO
+June 2010 - Ukraine’s parliament abandons plans to join NATO.

-A court motion calls for Tymoshenko’s arrest.
+August 2011 - A court motion calls for Tymoshenko’s arrest.
 The arrest is in connection to a 2009 gas contract negotiated when she was prime minister.
 Tymoshenko brushes off all charges against her as political, calling the trial a “farce.”

-December 17, 2013 - Russian President Vladimir Putin agrees to buy $15 billion of Ukraine’s debt and reduce the price of natural gas supplied to the country.
+December 17, 2013 - Putin agrees to buy $15 billion of Ukraine’s debt and reduce the price of natural gas supplied to the country.